ArweaveTeam/arweave-js/README.md

 // }
 ```

+If you don't pass in a `key` argument when creating a transaction, Arweave.js will attempt to use a browser-based wallet extension, such as [ArConnect](https://arconnect.io) or [Finnie](https://koii.network/getFinnie).

 #### Create a wallet to wallet transaction

 Wallet to wallet transactions can facilitate payments from one wallet to another, given a target wallet and AR token quantity in Winston.